Dali Katch G2 Portable Bluetooth Speaker Announced

 Inside the compact case, you'll find a two-way stereo speaker system featuring a pair of 21mm soft textile dome tweeters, a couple of 3.5-inch cloth capped, aluminium cone woofers alongside two 73 x 52 mm steel coned low-frequency passive radiators in a closed cabinet.
 New for the Katch G2 is that the aluminium cabinet now has an internal wall dividing it into two inner volumes.
 This, we are told, gives the latest iteration improved channel separation.

 The original Katch had bragging rights to 24-hours of battery stamina, which is still not to be sniffed at in 2021.
 That said, the G2 is apparently quite the party animal as Dali states that its battery is good for 30 hours.
 When it's spent, recharging is facilitated via its two-way USB port.

-The Dali Katch G2 will be available soon in Iron Black, Chilly Blue and Caramel White.
-Australian pricing has not yet been announced.
+The Dali Katch G2 is available now, in Iron Black, Chilly Blue and Caramel White, priced at US$499.

 StereoNET’s resident rock star, bass player, and gadget junkie.
 His passion for gadgets and Hi-Fi is second only to being a touring musician.